 - Tell a trusted adult.

-10. One other interesting tidbit to keep in mind.
+10. Do not confront the individual.
 According to Bullying Prevention of the State of Maine and Stan Davis, encouraging a student to talk with the person who bullied them to explain how they feel is a big “no”.
 By telling that person they feel hurt, sad, mad…whatever… s/he has gained power over their target that they were seeking – their bullying worked!
 It won’t stop the behavior, in fact, it may make the problem worse.
 Remember, this isn’t a squabble between two friends.

 This goes beyond “it’s not nice” to bully.
 How can we change our social constructs so that good deeds demand more of our focus than negativity?
 TV, music, movies, sports, news, daily conversation…..be aware of the subtle messages our youth are receiving.
 We can’t change what is on TV, but we can change the channel.